FuelsEurope

 21 Dec 2023

-Their ask — FuelsEurope requests that climate neutrality plans and efficiency requirements apply at sub-installation level, not installation level.
+Message — FuelsEurope requests that climate neutrality plans and efficiency requirements apply at sub-installation level, not installation level.
 They argue the current approach creates disproportionate penalties when one sub-installation underperforms.
 They also want commercially sensitive climate plans kept confidential and the hydrogen benchmark definition amended to exclude refinery production.123

-How it helps them — This would prevent penalties on efficient operations and protect competitive intelligence from disclosure.45
+Why — This would prevent penalties on efficient operations and protect competitive intelligence from disclosure.45

-Who loses — Public transparency on refinery climate plans would be reduced, limiting scrutiny of decarbonization commitments.6
+Impact — Public transparency on refinery climate plans would be reduced, limiting scrutiny of decarbonization commitments.6

 30 Nov 2023